 - Set a timeline for committee members and executives to individually relocate to the new location

 - Develop a timeline of the relocation

 - Create a new seating and layout chart

 - Create a protocol for moving confidential and important data, equipment, etc

-This section of the relocation checklist is very important, because completing these tasks will determine the company’s ability to move the headquarters quickly and efficiently.
+This section of the office relocation checklist is very important, because completing these tasks will determine the company’s ability to move the office quickly and efficiently.

 Things that could also be included in this section: hiring management of the new office, conducting studies about the new locations labor pull and different market segments for your product, etc.